FraunhoferISST/diva-docs/docs/04-Development/03-Development/02-docker-deployment.md

 ---
-id: docker
+id: docker-deployment
-title: Docker deployment
+title: Docker Deployment
 ---

-# Docker deployment
+# Docker Deployment

 DIVA is built with a focus on scalability, modularisation and expandability using a microservice architecture.
 Our team relies on the latest technologies for container-based development and deployment of the system using Docker.